IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

-The performance gap between IA-TIGRIS and the next-best method varied with budget size, showing margins of $34.6\%$, $39.5\%$, $41.1\%$, $36.0\%$, and $19.2\%$ in ascending budget order.
+The performance gap between IA-TIGRIS and the next-best baseline method (excluding the TIGRIS ablation) varied with budget size, showing margins of $32.3\%$, $36.6\%$, $38.1\%$, $34.2\%$, and $19.2\%$ in ascending budget order.
 This gap widened through the first three budget levels as problem complexity increased, before declining significantly at higher budgets.
 This performance pattern suggests that implementing a planning horizon could enhance efficiency by limiting tree search depth, enabling the planner to prioritize path quality optimization over exhaustive space exploration.

-\subsection{Comparison Against Learning-based Approach}
+\subsection{Comparison Against Learning-Based Approach}

 We additionally compare IA-TIGRIS against a learning-based approach modified from CAtNIPP \cite{cao2023catnipp}.
-CAtNIPP learns a policy to choose sampling locations from neighboring nodes in a pre-built graph.
-The original approach adopts a Gaussian Process-based information representation and defines information gain as the reduction of the traces of the covariance matrices.
+CAtNIPP learns a policy to choose sampling locations from neighboring nodes in a prebuilt graph.
+The original approach adopts a Gaussian-process-based information representation and defines information gain as the reduction of the traces of the covariance matrices.
 We modified the algorithm to use our discrete grid-based representation, changed the reward to reflect information gain from the entire trajectory to the graph node, extended the state space from $(x,y)$ to $(x,y,\psi)$, and applied the identical camera parameters as IA-TIGRIS.

 We trained the network using a $15000$ m budget on a $5000\times5000$ m map with randomly generated Gaussian distribution priors.
-Over $100$ Monte-Carlo tests with a 200-node graph, the average uncertainty reduction was $15.78\!\pm\!1.9$.
-This performance is $37.8\%$ worse than IA-TIGRIS, as presented in Table \ref{tab:budgets} column $3$, and slightly worse than MCTS and greedy.
-We attribute this poor performance to the sparse graph structure, which makes it difficult for the network to identify neighboring nodes leading to informative regions.
+Over $100$ Monte Carlo tests with a 200-node graph, the average uncertainty reduction was $15.78\!\pm\!1.9$.
+This performance is $37.8\%$ worse than that of IA-TIGRIS, as presented in Table \ref{tab:budgets} column $3$, and slightly worse than MCTS and greedy.
+A closer examination of the qualitative planning results highlights the limitations of the learning-based approach.
+Due to the sparsity of the graph, some high–information-gain regions are not represented by any nearby graph nodes, leading the policy to overlook these areas entirely.
+Moreover, even when distant regions contain substantially higher expected information gain, the learned attention-based policy exhibits a myopic bias: it consistently prefers moving to adjacent nodes with moderate gain rather than committing to multi-hop sequences required to reach more informative but distant regions.
+This suggests that the network fails to learn long-horizon trade-offs between short-term and future information gain, showing the difficulty of training effective policies when the sensing graph is either sparse or requires long-horizon reasoning.